electricimp/Wiznet_5500/README.md

 ### Constructor: W5500(*interruptPin, spi[, csPin][, resetPin][, autoRetry][, setMac]*) ###

-The constructor initializes the Wiznet driver.
-The initialization process runs asynchronously, so be sure to register an [onReady callback](#onreadycallback) before opening a connection or listener.
+The constructor configures, resets then initializes the Wiznet chip.
+The reset process is blocking and can take a number of seconds.
+The initialization process then runs asynchronously, so be sure to register an [onReady callback](#onreadycallback) before opening a connection or listener.

 | Parameter | Data&nbsp;Type | Required? | Description |
 | --- | --- | --- | --- |